 The Drinking Water Branch carries out the requirements of the federal Safe Drinking Water Act (SDWA) which is designed to ensure that Public Water Supplies (PWS) deliver water to Hoosier homes and businesses that is adequate in quantity and is safe to drink.
 We do this by concentrating on the water from the source all the way to the tap.
 To help ensure the safety of citizens using private wells, the branch responds to individual private well complaints.
 The branch performs monitoring of ambient ground waters and assists with the implementation of the State’s Ground Water Standards to protect our ground water resources.
-The Drinking Water Branch has five different sections: Compliance, Inspection, Construction Permits, Ground Water, and finally Capacity Development and Operator Certification.
+The Drinking Water Branch has five different sections: Total Coliform & Compliance Support, Inspection, Chemical & Surface Water Compliance, Ground Water, and finally Capacity Development, Operator Certification, & Permits.

-The Compliance Section is responsible in updating and maintaining inventory information as well as to implement Safe Drinking Water Act (SDWA) rules and regulations applicable to 4,105 active Public Water Systems (PWS).
-Staff utilizes the Safe Drinking Water Information System (SDWIS)/State to update, manage, and evaluate the rules and regulations in order to determine compliance with a system’s monitoring and reporting requirements.
+The Total Coliform & Compliance Section in conjunction with the Chemical & Surface Water Compliance Section are responsible for updating and maintaining inventory information as well as implementing Safe Drinking Water Act (SDWA) rules and regulations applicable to approximately 4,043 active Public Water Systems (PWS).
+Staff utilize the Safe Drinking Water Information System (SDWIS)/State to update, manage, and evaluate the rules and regulations in order to determine compliance with a system’s monitoring and reporting requirements.

 The Permit Section has an overall mission of protecting the quality of drinking water supplies and distribution systems through the review of designs for public water system construction projects, issuance of construction permits and implementation of Indiana’s Cross Connection Control and Backflow Prevention program.